AstarNetwork/astar-docs/docs/nodes/archive-node/docker.md

 </TabItem>
 </Tabs>

-You can test the node health through RPC port with this command:
+You can test the node health through the RPC port with this command:

 ```sh
 curl -H "Content-Type: application/json" --data '{ "jsonrpc":"2.0", "method":"system_health", "params":[],"id":1 }' localhost:9933